 Who’s leading this adventure?

-The leaders of this trip are Blake Boles and one other leader (to be announced).
-Both leaders speak Spanish and possess current wilderness medical certifications.
+The leaders of this trip are Blake Boles and Carole Sanchez.
+Both Blake and Carole speak Spanish, and Blake holds a current Wilderness First Responder certification.
 Learn more about the leaders.

 What are the extra costs on this trip?

 Beyond the program fee, participants are responsible for: